Gateway to the World

 Travel the world right here at the Children's Museum of Atlanta.
 Visit six continents, launch a rocket, and climb through the layers of the Earth in the Museum's newest and largest permanent exhibit.

-Explore the layers of the earth in this climbing structure at the center of the Museum.
+Explore the layers of the earth in this 2-story climbing structure at the center of the Museum.
 Once children have reached the earth’s center, they may use kid-power to make the outer skin of the earth spin.
 The Museum’s Globe is accessible to children who use wheelchairs or are otherwise unable to climb via the mezzanine.
-A toddler area helps the very youngest visitors learn more about Earth.

 Continent Tables +

-Learn about the world’s continents, their geography, weather patterns, and animal life at the Museum’s interactive continent tables.
-Children can feel an earthquake on a shake table in South America, test the temperature of a glacier in North America, dig for an ancient house in Africa, and build the Great Wall of China in Asia.
+Learn about six of the world’s continents, their geography, river systems, and animal life at the Museum’s interactive continent tables.
+Children can feel an earthquake on a shake table in South America, test the temperature of a glacier in North America, find the major cities in each country and push trains throughout the landscape.

 Rocket Launcher +

-All children are rocket scientists.
-Children will launch rockets to the planets.
+Be a rocket scientist!
+Design and build a rocket and then launch it to the planets.
 Will it reach Mercury?
 Mars?
 Jupiter?
-Children will love testing the psi to make their rockets go further.
+If it didn’t make it, re-design your rocket and try again!
 Young astrophysicists will learn about physics and engineering with this hands-on activity.

 How high can you climb?
-This two-story structure helps children see the Museum from a new point of view as they build their climbing skills.
+This two-story structure helps children see the museum from a new point of view as they build their climbing skills and confidence levels.